ksumesh431/gw-ec2-module/README.md

 >
 > - The S3 bucket must be created manually in AWS before running `init` for the first time.
 > - The script will validate the presence of the `bucket` variable and provide a clear error if it is missing.
+> - Enable S3 Versioning and Object Lock on the bucket.
+Both properties should be turned on in the bucket settings to protect the Terraform state (Object Lock requires Versioning and typically must be enabled at bucket creation time).

 ### Usage